Lesterpaintstheworld/terminal-velocity/evaluation/reports.md

 # Initial Evaluation Report for Terminal Velocity

-## Immediate Quality Issues
+## Initial Findings
+- **Strengths**: The specifications document outlines key deliverables and quality metrics effectively.
+- **Areas for Improvement**: The specifications document lacks a dedicated section for quality assessment criteria.
+It is recommended to include specific criteria to guide evaluations effectively.
+- **Recommendations**: Provide more detailed examples in the style guide to enhance clarity and understanding.
+- **Immediate Quality Issues**:
   - **Inconsistencies in Character Development**:
     - Some character profiles, such as those for Isabella Torres and Marcus Reynolds, contain overlapping information that could lead to confusion.
 Consider consolidating or clarifying these sections.

 - **Dialogue Gaps**:
   - Several interaction scripts indicate potential gaps in character interactions, particularly in emotional beats and ethical dilemmas.
 These should be addressed to enhance character dynamics.